Theatre and Communication Arts

 An introduction to makeup, wig, and hair designs for stage, including materials and procedures, character interpretation, design creation and application, and creation and presentation of final electronic portfolio.
 Lecture, discussion, and laboratory work.

-Prerequisites: THTR 290L required co-requisite.
+Corequisites: THTR 290L required co-requisite

 Managerial theory and practices of professional and not-for-profit theatre operations, including organizational structure, financial practices, promotions (including social media), front of house operations, box office, season selections, grant writing and institutional advancement, and legal concerns.